mmarkdown/mmark/syntax.md

 ## Block Level Attributes

 A "Block Level Attribute" is a list of HTML attributes between braces: `{...}`.
-It allow you to set classes, anchors and other type of *extra* information for the next block level element.
+It allows you to set classes, an anchor and other types of *extra* information for the next block level element.

+The full syntax is: `{#id .class key="value"}`.
+Values may be omitted, i,e., just `{.class}` is valid.

+The following example applies the attributes: `type` and `id` to the blockquote:
 ~~~
 {title="The blockquote title" #myid}
 > A blockquote with a title
 ~~~

-**TODO**: better text here.
-**TODO**: drop use of ial

-This block-level element is used to attach attributes to another block-level element.
-An IAL has to be put directly before a block-level element of which the attributes should be attached.
-The full syntax is: `{#id .class key="value"}`.
-Values may be omitted `{.class}` is valid as well.
-IAL are processed for the following elements:

 * Tables
 * Code Blocks and Fenced Code Blocks